Fighting was Martin Chisholm’s salvation, so now this 52-year-old ex-Marine is teaching a newer generation of troubled teens to fight to succeed.

-Chisholm grew up in a tough section of Brooklyn, N.Y., and he bore a double disadvantage.
+Chisholm grew up in a tough section of the Bronx in New York City, and he bore a double disadvantage.
 “My mother was white and my father was African-American,” he explains.
 “I was very picked on.
 Fighting gave me some protection.
 And it boosted my self-esteem.
 So I pass those skills on to other kids now.”

 Boxing, kick-boxing and karate were all parts of Chisholm’s arsenal by the time he joined the U.S. Marine Corps in 1980.
 His platoon saw combat in Beirut, although he missed much of it for medical reasons, so he emerged without many of the physical and emotional scars of so many of this nation’s warriors.

 “Coming out of the Marine Corps, I went through my own period of drinking, drugging and partying,” he says.
 But his father, also a former Marine and by then in recovery just north of the Big Apple in Connecticut, intervened.

 “About 25 years ago, my dad came to New York, took a look at my lifestyle, and told me I needed to get a fresh start.
 I began going to AA (Alcoholics Anonymous) meetings and recovery houses with my dad.”